 When securing the unit for transportation, verify the equipment being used to fasten the unit is in good condition and has sufficient strength to hold the unit in place during transport.

 See Figure 3-16.
-The unit is equipped with four tie-down points-two on each side (A)
+Use the tie-down points (A) as shown.

 Figure 3-16.
 Tie-Down Points